ikelockett72/nUmBeRs/README.md

 -- Instead, use `Four = WordNumber('Four')` when creating uppercase variables

 `five + six + "2"` causes a TypeError.
 This is because the user has failed to use parentheses, as so: `five + (six + "2")`

+`ninety + 91 + ninetyone` returns nothing.
+Don't add a WordNumber to a tuple, it won't work.